Section A: What is an eVisa in the UK?

 If passport details are missing, incorrect or still pending verification within the UKVI account, the right to work check may fail even where the individual holds valid immigration permission.
 Where a person cannot generate a share code or the online service cannot confirm status, employers may need to use the Employer Checking Service instead of relying on screenshots or documents.

-Where a share code cannot be generated or does not display correctly, the employer cannot complete a lawful digital right to work check.
+Where a share code cannot be generated or does not display correctly, the employer may be unable to complete the standard online right to work check.
+In some cases, the Employer Checking Service may be available.
+Where neither a prescribed check nor a Positive Verification Notice can be obtained, employment should not begin.
 Assurances from the worker, screenshots of accounts or copies of expired documents do not create a statutory excuse.

 2. Right to rent checks